Marginal note:Duty of persons to provide necessaries

 (c) to provide necessaries of life to a person under his charge if that person

-(2) Every one commits an offence who, being under a legal duty within the meaning of subsection (1), fails without lawful excuse, the proof of which lies on him, to perform that duty, if
+(2) Every person commits an offence who, being under a legal duty within the meaning of subsection (1), fails without lawful excuse to perform that duty, if

 (a) with respect to a duty imposed by paragraph (1)(a) or (b),